Theory of Low Frequency Contamination from Nonstationarity and Misspecification: Consequences for HAR Inference: Introduction

 The paper is organized as follows.
 Section \ref{Section, Statistical Framework for Nonstationarity} presents the statistical setting and Section \ref{Section Low Freq Cont - Theory} establishes the theoretical results on low frequency contamination.
 Section \ref{Section Edgeworth-Expansions-for} presents the Edgeworth expansions of HAR tests based on the HAC and DK-HAC estimators.
 The implications of our results for HAR inference are analyzed analytically and computationally through simulations in Section \ref{Section Consequences for HAR}.
 Section \ref{Section Conclusions} concludes.
 The supplemental materials {[}cf. \citet{casini/perron_Low_Frequency_Contam_Nonstat:2020_supp}{]} contain some additional examples and all mathematical proofs.
-The code to implement our method is provided in $\mathrm{\mathsf{Matlab}}$, $\mathrm{\mathrm{\mathsf{R}}}$ and $\mathrm{\mathrm{\mathsf{Stata}}}$ languages through a $\mathrm{\mathrm{\mathsf{Github}}}$ repository.